-BT Archives has been located in its purpose built repository in Holborn Telephone Exchange since July 1997.
-This facility reflects BT's commitment to preserving and giving access to its unique and priceless archival collections.
+BT Archives has been in a purpose-built repository in Holborn Telephone Exchange since July 1997.

 Holborn Telephone Exchange